By Andrew Westcott

 As a point of interest, with both handsets in the cradle, no current is drawn and line voltage will be at its maximum.
 If a handset is lifted, it will cause the line voltage to drop to 5 or 6 volts, making both bells give a single ping.
 Replacing the handset will result in another single ping as the voltage once again rises.
 This almost replicates what the dial contacts do, so repeated dabbing of the cradle switch will ring the bells, but that's an annoying thing to do, right?

-All that's left to do now is to train the wife to perform the appropriate action upon hearing the bell ring, and to tidy up the wiring.
+All that's left to do now is to tidy up the wiring, and train the wife to perform the appropriate action upon hearing the bell ring.
 Perhaps you could introduce your grandkids to the wonders of a rotary telephone!

 Back to top